 Within your target market there will likely be a mix of potential customers.

-Sub and prime contractors are excellent contacts to have as they are not your direct competition and they have insider knowledge of how organisations are run.
+Sub and prime contractors are excellent contacts to have as they are not your direct competition.

 Use your calling list to ask questions and get the contact information for others involved in the organisation.

 Many public services are still managed and paid for by the state.
 However there are many departments and organisations within that now rely on private service contracts.

 Public services managed by the organisations themselves (instead of by government agencies) are referred to as public service markets.

 This is an often overlooked but important target market.

 The contracts you win in these markets are between you, the service provider, and a public sector body such as a local authority or clinical commissioning group.